 Starting from the earliest times, the city was ruled by the Hurri-Mithani, Hittites and Assyrians.
 It was once the capital city of the Arami Bit-Zamani Kingdom.
 It was later occupied or ruled by the Medians, Persians, Macedonians, Seleukos, Romans, the Ilkhanide and the Akkoyunlu Seljuks.
 It is referred to as Amidi, Amid, Amido or Amida in different sources.
 In Islamic - Arabic sources it is cited as "Diyar-i Berk".
 In the republican era it is started to be known as Diyarbakir deriving from the copper ore existing in the area.

 These black basalt walls are perfect examples of the military architecture of the Middle Ages.
 They are also very well known since they are the second largest (5.5 kilometers) and best preserved walls in the world after the famous Great Wall of China.
 Although there were Roman, and probably earlier walls here, the present walls date back to early Byzantine times.
 There are sixteen keeps and five gates, each of which deserves seeing along with their inscriptions and relief.
 There are four main gates along the wall called as Dag Kapi, Urfa Kapi, Mardin Kapi and Yeni Kapi, and they open to four different directions.
 The walls are 12 meters high, 3-5 meters wide and have 82 watchtowers.
+In July 2015 the city walls and Hevsel Gardens entered into the UNESCO World Heritage List.

 The most famous structure which witness to the rich historical heritage of Diyarbakir is its fortress.
 This fortress located on a solid rock called "Fis" 100 meters high from the Tigris (Dicle) river is believed to be built by the Hurri.
 The citadel has a domed basilica (a Nasturian Church from the 6th century), a mosque, Sahabeler tomb, an Artuklu Palace and some old official buildings.

-You can have the chance to go back to the old days at the Deliler Han (Inn) by the Mardin Kapi of the City Walls.
+You can have the chance to go back to the old days at the Deliler Han (inn) by the Mardin Kapi of the City Walls.
 It was built by Husrev Pasha in 1527 and also known by his name.
 Now it is restored as a hotel with 120 beds preserving the original air of the old days when caravan travelers on the silk road used to stop and rest in this caravanserai.
 It is a two part structure, a two storey main part and a stable.
-The local people call it "deliler" (guides) since guides who took pilgrims from various locations to Mecca each year used to gather here.
+The local people call it "deliler" ("guides" in old language) since guides who took pilgrims from various locations to Mecca each year used to gather here.
 The remains existing just across the inn are also attributed to pilgrims.

 Another fascinating sight in the city center is the Ulu Mosque, notable for its original architecture and the ancient materials used in the restoration of the building at various times.
 It is one of the oldest mosques in Turkey.
 It is known that the Church of Saint Thomas was gradually converted into a mosque.
 It is a grand and impressive structure, built of cut stone over an area of 80 x 80 meters.
 The minaret behind the mosque is rectangular.
 Its fountain (1849), carved marbles and niche are all important artworks.
 The walls of the mosque are also ornamented with relieves and carvings.
 The minaret and the gate bear 20 inscriptions dating back to various periods in history.
 The tombs in the courtyard was destroyed by the Persian King Ismail in 1507.